phax/phive/README.md

 ```

 The instance of class `ValidationExecutorSetRegistry` can be kept as a (static) singleton - it is thread-safe.
-Therefore the registration process need to be performed only once.
+Therefore the registration process needs to be performed only once.

 Validating a business document requires a few more steps.
 1. Access to the registry is needed.
 1. A specific `VESID` instance (e.g. `PeppolValidation2024_05.VID_OPENPEPPOL_INVOICE_UBL_V3` - from `phive-rules`) - there are constants available for all VES identifiers defined in this project.
 1. The `ValidationExecutionManager` is an in-between class that can be used to customize the execution.
 But it is created very quickly, so there is no harm on creating it on the fly every time.
-1. An instance of class `ValidationSourceXML` to identify the document to be validate.
+1. An instance of class `ValidationSourceXML` to identify the document to be validated.
 Class `ValidationSourceXML` has factory methods for the default cases (having an `org.w3c.dom.Node` or having an `com.helger.commons.io.resource.IReadableResource`).
 1. The validation results are stored in an instance of class `ValidationResultList`.
 This class is a list of `ValidationResult` instances - each `ValidationResult` represents the result of a single level of validation.
-1. Your application logic than needs to define what to do with the results.
+1. Your application logic then needs to define what to do with the results.

-A basic example can be found in the tests at https://github.com/phax/phive/blob/master/phive-xml/src/test/java/com/helger/phive/api/execute/ValidationExecutionManagerFuncTest.java
+A basic example can be found in the tests at https://github.com/phax/phive/blob/master/phive-xml/src/test/java/com/helger/phive/xml/ValidationExecutionManagerFuncTest.java

 ## How to validate documents with declarative rules